AbiAjayi/Employee-Attrition-Analysis-Retention-Strategy/README.md

 - Data Storytelling: Translating analysis into actionable insights

-- Stakeholder Collaboration: Working with HR to inform strat
+- Stakeholder Collaboration: Working with HR to inform strategies